rust-lang/unsafe-code-guidelines/reference/src/active_discussion/representation.md

 - Enumerate things that we *might* in fact guarantee, even for non-C types:
   - e.g., `&T` and `Option<&T>` are both pointer sized
   - size of `extern fn` etc (at least on some platforms)?
+  - For which `T` is `None` represented as a "null pointer" etc?
+    - (Which "niche" optimizations can we rely on)